How to choose the right playhouse: tips from the experts

 And don’t forget other kinds of garden play – kids love to slide, swing and enjoy rough and tumble.
 As mum of bilingual twin boys, Mummy Lauretta says: “My boys love to climb so they would have loved a playhouse with stairs and a second floor or maybe a lookout, slide or fireman's pole.”

 Here at Waltons we offer a huge range of playhouses including models with upper floors, double “garage” doors, various roof options, and some featuring slides and a swing set.
+We also have a wooden play shop that could be turned into almost anything!
+Think cafe, post office, puppet theatre or lemonade stall.

 Buy a playhouse that grows with your kids